-Also, a VEI 6 caldera eruption at Ilopango, which sits right next to the country’s capital city, happened in the fifth or sixth century AD.
+Also, a VEI 6 caldera eruption at Ilopango, which sits right next to the country’s capital city, happened some 1200 to 1500 years ago.

 Besides devastating the Maya politically and economically, as well as socially, this “Tierra Blanca Joven eruption” may have caused climate effects and hardship elsewhere in the world, and possibly even contributed to the Justinian Plague!
 (Oppenheimer)